volopasse/Ramblings-of-a-hackintosher/Hardware.md

 # Hardware

-Hello, I'll guide you how to pick a correct hardware part for your new Hackintosh.
+Follow this guide to pick a correct hardware part for your new Hackintosh.

 ## Motherboard: